 Why E-mail Marketing Works

-One of the top reasons why e-mail marketing works is because it’s targeted.
+E-mail marketing works primarily because it’s targeted.
 Those who sign up for your e-mail newsletter have self-identified as being interested in your farm or product.
 This gives you the opportunity to build a relationship with that prospective customer.

-The second reason why online marketing is effective is that it marries content with the ability to take immediate action: “Reply to this e-mail to sign up for our CSA” “Join us for our farm to table dinner,” or “Read more about this topic on our website.”
+Another reason why online marketing is effective is that it marries content with the ability to take immediate action.
+“Reply to this e-mail to sign up for our CSA” “Join us for our farm to table dinner,” or “Read more about this topic on our website.”
 The marriage of content and action offers the recipient convenience to research at their leisure and take action when they are ready.

 Is a Website Necessary for E-mail Marketing?